Core Architecture

 Vega intentionally supports two ways of running:

-Everything can run on one machine with no cloud dependencies.
-State lives in JSON files.
-Scans run inside the API process (thread mode).
-The scan engine runs Codex inside a local Docker container.
+Everything runs on one machine with no cloud dependencies.
+State lives in JSON files (or a local Postgres database if you prefer).
+Scans run inside the API process (thread mode) or in a separate worker process.
+Ingest runs in-process.
+The scan engine runs Codex in a local Docker container.

 uvicorn app.main:app --reload --reload-dir app